 And of course, if you want a head start, we’re here to help.
 We put together this cost per employee calculator to try.

-Next Steps – Determine the Real Cost of an Employee
+Next Steps – Determine the Real Overhead Rate of an Employee

 How you calculate employee cost-per hour is an important thing to define internally so you can ensure consistency in the way things are modelled, especially when it comes to project profitability.